top of page

 IMG_5302_jpg.JPG

 The Project Ballet Junior Intensive is $125 per week.
-Currently enrolled PB dancers may use a discount code to receive $20 off their enrollment, per week, if they enroll by April 1, 2024.
 A minimum $50 deposit is due a registration.
 Payment plan options will be available at check-out.
 Tuition is non-refundable.
 Tuition cannot be transferred, except in the case of documented illness or injury documented by a doctor's note.
-If a doctor's note is produced by 4:00pm on the Thursday prior to the Monday of the intensive week starting, then summer intensive tuition can be transferred into account credit to be used for future classes.
+If a doctor's note is produced by 4:00pm on the Thursday prior to the Monday of the intensive week starting, then summer intensive tuition can be transferred into an account credit to be used for future classes.
 Otherwise, tuition is forfeited.

 Any black leotard.
 No color accents.
 No tutus, skirts or shorts.
 Pink or skin tone tights worn under the leotard and over the feet.
 Pink or skin tone ballet slippers.
 Tights and shoes must match.
 Hair in a classical bun or similar style allowing free movement of the head and neck.
 No jewelry besides small earrings.